Röyksopp: 2009–2012: Junior and Senior

-Junior was a success around the world.
 The album peaked at number one in Norway, the band's third consecutive release to do so.
 Junior also peaked at number 21 on the UK Albums Chart and charted on many Billboard charts, including the Billboard 200–the first Röyksopp release to do so–where it peaked at number 126.
 The album also peaked at number four on the Top Electronic Albums chart and number two on the Top Heatseekers chart.

 Junior was followed by Senior, which is more quiet, "withdrawn and introspective" and "create[s] an atmosphere and an ambiance".
 Senior is the duo's first album to consist solely of instrumental tracks.
 The first single from the album, "The Drug", was released on 9 August 2010.
 The album itself was released on 13 September 2010, and was successful in the band's native Norway, peaking at number one, the band's fourth consecutive release to do so.